ConfD-Developer/ConfD-Demos/confdgnmi/README.md

 ##### Implementation

+Capability information can be fetched from `"/ncm:netconf-state/ncm:capabilities/ncm:capability"`
-Read values from `"/ncm:netconf-state/ncm:capabilities/ncm:capability"` found in the `ietf-netconf-monitoring.yang` YANG data model.
+datamodel, found in the `ietf-netconf-monitoring.yang`.

-Another option can be:
+Another option can be to get it with `confd_get_nslist` API call:

 Call  `confd_get_nslist`, array of following is returned:
 ```
 struct confd_nsinfo {
     const char *uri;